ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-experience-agile-2019.md

  - shifting from explaining methods to articulating **goals**; or
  - instead of telling people what to do, give them the **ability to do it themselves**

-This personal growth requires that you go on a long term journey of transforming yourself as a leader.
+This personal growth requires that you go on a long-term journey of transforming yourself as a leader.

 ## The Toyota Flow System, by Nigel Thurlow
 We all know that Toyota has always been a frontrunner with regard to Lean thinking, bringing the customer in the center point of attention and establishing flow in the value creation pipeline.